What Do You Do?

 I think the negative side-effect of taking the stairs is that I suffer from deficiencies in my elevator pitch.
 Perhaps, I am not as practiced at that art as I would be if I took the elevator more often.
 If you don’t take the stairs at all, you are probably much better at elevator pitches than I am.

 Usually when I am in an elevator,the extent of the conversation is “Can you push ‘7’ for me?”.
-Though there is something about a coat, and/or a tie,that prompts people to think that they have the right to ask, “What do you?”
+Though there is something about a coat, and/or a tie, that prompts people to think that they have the right to ask, “What do you?”

 I struggle with the question “Scott, what do you do?”
 I wish that “It’s complicated,” were an acceptable answer to that question, as it is when people describe their relationship status on Facebook.

-Though I think my biggest barrier to my response is that I was humbled to be in the presence, of the greatest elevator pitch in networking history.
+Though I think my biggest barrier to my response is that I was humbled to be in the presence of the greatest elevator pitch in networking history.

-A score, or so ago, I returned to Gainesville a few months after having graduated from the University of Florida.
+Decades ago, I returned to Gainesville a few months after having graduated from the University of Florida.
 Eventually I took a position with a local radio station.
 The title on my card said “Account Executive” which seemed to generate more confusion than clarity.

 Though one gentleman was persistent and soon everybody wanted a card, and I found myself repeatedly dipping into my pocket.
 That was all she wrote.